cescy4persie11/StormSharpRewrite/README.md

 - Added Flee Mode
 - Now Combo will only select non-bkb hero.
 - Some spells are now more likely to be dodged(performance improvement)
+- Added Item Usage
+- Sheepstick is now chain-stun with Vortex in Combo